 What is the DAS?

 The DAS Card is designed for guests who are unable to wait in a traditional line due to disabilities.
 This includes both visible and invisible disabilities.

 How do I get the DAS card?

-The DAS card is issued at the park’s Main Entrance Guest Relations locations.
+1 – The DAS is issued at the park’s Main Entrance Guest Relations locations and any of the blue (WDW) or green (DL) umbrellas scattered in the parks.
 You will participate in a registration process which includes have a photo taken of the DAS holder by a cast member.

 Tips for requesting the DAS card:

 When requesting the DAS you will need to focus on discussing with them how the card will benefit your child by means of safety and health, not by diagnosis.

 - Some children need alternative access to a ride due to needing an easy exit out of the ride.